jonathanvevance/basketball_scoring_detection/README.md

 ## Getting Started

 These instructions are written for an Ubuntu system.
 If you have a Windows system, please refer to <a href="https://docs.microsoft.com/en-us/windows/wsl/about"> WSL on Windows</a>.
 These instructions have been tested using WSL on a Windows machine.
-If you want to work with <a href = "https://www.docker.com/"> Docker </a> containers, switch to <a href = "https://github.com/jonathanvevance/basketball_scoring_detection/tree/docker"> docker branch </a>.
+If you want to work with <a href = "https://www.docker.com/"> Docker </a> containers, switch to <a href = "https://github.com/jonathanvevance/basketball_scoring_detection/tree/docker"> docker branch </a> (Work in Progress) .

 ### Prerequisites